hehuili-XIEG/Aral-Sea-Regional-summer-climate-change/README.md

 Step 8: run the 4 km runs over the Aral Sea region with updated parameters for the period from  1980-1989

-Step 9: extract the modeling result and compare with observation (ectract_)
+Step 9: extract the modeling result and compare with observation (ectract_station_day_t2m.R)

-Step 10: repeat step 6 - step 8 but for period 1980-2012
+Step 10: repeat step 6 - step 8 but for period 1980-2012 (script_outerdomain.sh, script_inerdomain.sh)

 Step 11: calculate the mean value of Case 3 and Case 4, then conduct student-t test to plot the significant difference (pvalue < 0.01) (Ttest_TP.R)